Why use Netgear ReadyNAS for backup solution?

 Step 3.
 Type network location and credentials to access Netgear ReadyNAS.
 After that, click Next.

 Step 4.
 Tick Let Windows choose or Let me choose to include the items you want to backup.
-If you select the latter, please remember to check Include a system image of drives option.
+Anyway, it will include a system image of drives by default, but the latter is more flexible.

 Step 5.
 Review your backup and click Save settings and run backup.
 By default, the schedule backup is set to 7:00 every Sunday.
 To change it, click Change schedules.